iterative/dvc.org/static/docs/commands-reference/lock.md

           cp foo bar
 ```

-- Then, let's change the file `foo` the stage `bar.dvc` depends on:
+- Then, let's change the file `foo` that the stage described in `bar.dvc`
+  depends on:

 ```dvc
 $ rm foo